 Considerations for Older Travelers

-A secure way to maintain your emergency contact information is to enroll with our Smart Traveler Enrollment Program.
+- Enroll in our Smart Traveler Enrollment Program.
 Your information is stored securely and enables the Department of State, U.S. embassy, or U.S. consulate to contact you, your family, or your friends in an emergency according to your wishes.

 Pharmacies and Medications

-Understand the financial system and know the currency rates at your travel destination.
-Tell your bank or credit card company of your travel plans so that its security measures do not freeze your account.
-Often they will block a card if they see unfamiliar patterns of use and they don’t know you are on a foreign trip.
-Ask if your bank has any branches at your travel destination or international banking partners where you could safely deposit or withdraw funds as needed.
-Read the Crime section of the Country Specific Information for the countries you will visit to review the ATM scams and other financial scams that may be targeting foreign visitors.
+- Read the Crime section of the Country Specific Information for the countries you will visit to review the ATM scams and other financial scams that may be targeting foreign visitors.
 If ATM service is not widely available or is not secure, bring travelers checks and one or two major credit cards instead of planning to use cash.
 Many banks in most countries will issue cash advances from major credit cards.